Recipes from Italy

 Make the Diplomat Cream

-• Beat 4 egg yolks with 80 g (⅖ cup) of granulated sugar in a saucepan with a wooden spoon.
-Then add 40 g (⅓ cup) of all purpose flour (sifted) a little at a time.
+• Beat the egg yolks with the granulated sugar in a saucepan with a wooden spoon.
+Then add the sifted flour a little at a time.
 Continue stirring for about 5 minutes until the mixture is blended.
 Then set aside.

-• Pour ½ liter (2 cups) of whole fresh milk into a saucepan.
-Flavor with ½ teaspoon of vanilla bean or zest of half lemon.
+• Pour the milk into a saucepan.
+Flavor vanilla bean or zest of half lemon.
 Then put it on the heat and bring it to a boil.
 When the milk comes to a boil, remove it from the heat and slowly pour it into the mixture of sugar, eggs and flour.
 It's very important to keep stirring.

 • Return the saucepan to a very low heat and continue to stir.
 Simmer for about 3-4 minutes until the cream begins to thicken.
 It's very important that the cream DOES NOT BOIL.
 When the cream is well thickened, pour it immediately into a cold container and set aside to cool.

-• Now pour 250 ml (1 cup) of whipping cream into a bowl and begin to whip with an electric whisk.
-When it's almost whipped, add 30 g (3 ¾ tablespoons) of icing sugar and finish whipping.
+• Now pour the whipping cream into a bowl and begin to whip with an electric whisk.
+When it's almost whipped, add the powdered sugar and finish whipping.
 The cream should be smooth, shiny and not too stiff.

 Make the Syrup